mdb1/mdb1.github.io/_posts/2023-05-20-the-joy-of-less.markdown

 ## 29. Streamline your schedule

-- Say “No”
-”I’m sorry but I just can’t do it at this time”.
+- Say “No”: ”I’m sorry but I just can’t do it at this time”.
-- Eliminate the excess
-Start over by examining how you spend your time.
+- Eliminate the excess: Start over by examining how you spend your time.
 Dump everything in a piece of paper.
 Scratch out the nonessentials.
 Build your ideal days.
-- Prioritize
-When we set priorities we take control of our time.
+- Prioritize: When we set priorities we take control of our time.
 Rank your priorities.
-- Consolidate
-By consolidating like-tasks together, we can manage our time, and our to-do lists much more efficiently.
+- Consolidate: By consolidating like-tasks together, we can manage our time, and our to-do lists much more efficiently.
-- Standardize
-Set up standardized systems that you can complete with minimum fuss and maximum efficiency.
+- Standardize: Set up standardized systems that you can complete with minimum fuss and maximum efficiency.
 - Delegate
-- Embrace “good enough”
-In 99% of the stuff that we do, perfection is superfluous.
-Accept “good enough” for your work snd the work you delegate.
+- Embrace “good enough”: In 99% of the stuff that we do, perfection is superfluous.
+Accept “good enough” for your work and the work you delegate.
-- Reduce expectations
-Reducing what we expect from ourselves and others takes a tremendous amount of pressure of our minds, our schedules, and our bank accounts.
+- Reduce expectations: Reducing what we expect from ourselves and others takes a tremendous amount of pressure of our minds, our schedules, and our bank accounts.
-- Set limits
-Set limits to the number of activities in which you are involved.
+- Set limits: Set limits to the number of activities in which you are involved.
 - Just be

 # 30. The Greater Good

-- Become a `minsumer`
-Minimizing our consumption to only what meet our needs.
+- Become a `minsumer`: Minimizing our consumption to only what meet our needs.
-- Consider the lifetime
-We want the stuff that we buy to last for a long time.
+- Consider the lifetime: We want the stuff that we buy to last for a long time.

 ---